Aretha Franklin left no will or trust, attorney says

-The finances of an intensely private Aretha Franklin soon will become very public in Oakland County Probate Court because she apparently left no will or trust.
+Detroit, MI — The finances of an intensely private Aretha Franklin soon will become very public in Oakland County Probate Court because she left no will or trust.

 MORE | Aretha Franklin funeral set for Aug.
 31 at Greater Grace Temple in Detroit